ajford/espTicker/README.md

-# Arduino Ticker Library v4.x.x
+# Arduino espTicker Library v4.x.x

-The **Arduino Ticker Library** allows you to create easily Ticker callbacks, which can call a function in a predetermined interval.
+The **Arduino espTicker Library** allows you to create easily espTicker callbacks, which can call a function in a predetermined interval.
 You can change the number of repeats of the callbacks, if repeats is 0 the ticker runs in endless mode.
 Works like a "thread", where a secondary function will run when necessary.
 The library use no interupts of the hardware timers and works with the **micros() / millis()** function.
-You are not (really) limited in the number of Tickers.
+You are not (really) limited in the number of espTickers.

 ## New in v4.0
 - added get interval function